-Federal Communications Commission (FCC) Radiation Exposure Statement
+Federal Communication Commission (FCC) Radiation Exposure Statement

 This equipment complies with FCC radiation exposure set forth for an uncontrolled environment.
-In order to avoid the possibility of exceeding the FCC radio frequency exposure limits, human proximity to the antenna shall not be less than 1.5cm during normal operation.
-This device is classified as portable device.
+In order to avoid the possibility of exceeding the FCC radio frequency exposure limits, human proximity to the antenna shall not be less than 20cm (8 inches) during normal operation.